In December 2018, I decided to travel to Syria.

 How to get a visa for Syria via an embassy

-However, most embassies will require a Letter of Invitation (LOI), which you can only get through a tour operator, which they will only give you if you book a tour with them.
+Nowadays, most embassies will require a Letter of Invitation (LOI), which you can only get through a tour operator, which they will only give you if you book a tour with them.
+For more details, contact Mr. Ayoub via email [email protected] or via WhatsApp +963 954 840 021.

 Each Syrian embassy, nevertheless, is a completely different world, so I suggest you contact your nearest and see what they say.